-Facts in Support of Finding: The use is consistent with the General Plan goals and policies as discussed earlier in this report.
+Facts in Support of Finding: The use is consistent with the General Plan goals and policies as discussed in this report.
 The proposed use will be within an existing building (previously occupied by TRC Company, an engineering consultant business) and there are no proposed additions to the building; therefore, there is no change to intensity.
 As stated in the General Plan Land Use Element, the City's industrial designations "accommodate a variety of industrial and compatible office uses, as well as limited and supportive commercial uses."
 The use is consistent with General Plan policies related to providing a mixture of commercial goods, services, and employment opportunities; prioritizing commercial and industrial uses at properties north of I-405; and promoting the incubation of unique and specialized commercial and industrial businesses.
 In addition, the proposed use is a conditionally permitted use in the industrial zones.

-- B. Finding: The project is categorically exempt from the provisions of CEQA pursuant to CEQA Guidelines Section 15301 for the permitting and/or minor alteration of Existing Facilities.
-This project site contains an existing building and does not propose an increase in floor area.
+- B. The project is categorically exempt from the provisions of CEQA pursuant to CEQA Guidelines Section 15301 for the permitting and/or minor alteration of Existing Facilities involving negligible or no expansion of the existing or former use.
+This project site contains an existing building and the project does not propose an increase in floor area or other such intensification.
 The project is consistent with the applicable General Plan designation and all applicable General Plan policies as well as with applicable zoning designation and regulations. - C. The project is not subject to a traffic impact fee, pursuant to Chapter XII, Article 3 Transportation System Management, of Title 13 of the Costa Mesa Municipal Code.